 We arrived at 7:00 p.m., two hours before the party started and hopped in the rapidly growing line.
 Great minds think alike!
 We were not alone in that plan.
 Iron Man arrived at 9:00 p.m., and we finally got our moment to shake hands with a suited-up Tony Stark by 10:00 p.m.
 We waited three hours, and the whole party lasts only four hours (at least two of the wait hours were pre-party).

 You can skip the long lines and look for shorter lines, but all of the characters have significant lines.
 You may need to be flexible or set priorities.
-We would have been disappointed to miss Iron Man, but we would have been more disappointed if our three-hour wait to meet him took up three out of four hours of actual party time.
-So, if we had gotten to the line later, we would have readjusted our plan.
-We would have waved to Iron Man from afar and hopped on to a different experience instead because we frogs keep hoppin' to stay happy.
+We would have been disappointed to miss a favorite character, but we would have been more disappointed if a three-hour wait to meet them took up three out of four hours of actual party time.
+So, when we come across a long line once the party starts, we readjust our plan.
+We wave or snap a pic from afar and hop on to a different experience instead because we frogs keep hoppin' to stay happy.
 You’ll best enjoy the event if you can be flexible and set realistic expectations.
 And remember, the rides will always be there for another visit.
 The rare characters, photo ops and exclusive party merchandise will not.

 Are you ready to experience Disneyland After Dark?
 What do you think the next Disneyland After Dark theme should be?
 Let us know in the comments below!